 What is the LSAT Logic Games section?

-The LSAT Logic Games (or Analytical Reasoning) section contains four “games,” each with three main components: a central setup describing some task that must be completed, a set of rules to follow when completing that task, and 5-7 accompanying questions.
+As far as LSAT Logic Games basics go, you should know this: This LSAT section contains four “games,” each with three main components: a central setup describing some task that must be completed, a set of rules to follow when completing that task, and 5-7 accompanying questions.
 The setup, rules, and questions vary in complexity and difficulty, but there are typically one or two easier games and one or two harder games on each exam.
 Below is an example of a game setup and a question, borrowed from LSAC’s free, official online practice test.